 5. Your Laundry

 Ok, I had to touch this subject.
-If your Mom or Dad still doing laundry for you, then you really need to grow up!
+If your family is still doing laundry for you, then you really need to grow up!

 Unless there are reasons behind it like sometimes you have nice shirts and don’t want to mess it up or no laundry on site and other similar reasons, otherwise you HAVE to learn how to do your laundry, what temperature to use, sorting your clothes, also learning how to iron and treat stains because they happen and it is a necessary skill.